Introduction

 The room of ventilation, become room of neutralization, thus receives filters activated carbon able to regenerate the air.

-The ventilator - air gauze must overcome an important pressure loss at the time of the passage of the air in the filters, also is it of power higher than that of the other ventilator.
-Its more powerful engine is coupled with the ventilator by a whole of belts.
+The important pressure loss, at the time of the passage of the air in the filters, requires the installation of a powerful ventilator “gassed air”.
+The engine of this last, more powerful than the other, is coupled with the ventilator by a set of belts.

-The filters do not have a standardized color, but have their gray color of origin.
-One finds this gray color in several works of the RF Metz.
+ge24_bambesch.jpg Bambesch (SF Faulquemont).
+The filters do not have a standardized color but have, all the same, their gray color of origin (One finds this gray color in several works of the RF of Metz).
+The shunt is of white color, with the back of the filters, the wall.

 Model of room of neutralization

-From the final diagram of a room of neutralization of quartering, we created the model below.
+From the final diagram of a room of neutralization of quartering, we did not resist emulously to create the model 3D below (which took an unquestionable time to us!)

 The passage of the mouse animates the image